magnus-hg/finanzresilienz/README.md

 ## Tax calculations

-The 2026 income tax formulas and helper functions live in `tax_calculations.py`.
-`app.py` imports the module to serve tax-related metrics (e.g., `/api/tax`), so future adjustments to the calculation logic should be made in that dedicated module.
+The 2026 income tax formulas and helper functions live in the `tax_calculations` package. `app.py` imports the module to serve tax-related metrics (e.g., `/api/tax`), so future adjustments to the calculation logic should be made in that dedicated module.